COSC3020/dijkstra-s-algorithm-jataylor111-1/README.md

 Next we enter a while at 17, this will run until there are no more nodes in the "unvisited" array, this also has a complexity of V

-After that we have a for loop that is once again based on the the number of nodes in the "unvisited" array, another V
+After that at line 22 we have a for loop that is once again based on the the number of nodes in the "unvisited" array, another V

-Finally I have a second for loop that is based on the edges, this one then will be a complexity of E
+Finally on line 33 I have a second for loop that is based on the edges, this one then will be a complexity of E

 So, the complexity is $\Theta(V(V + E) + V))$ = $\Theta(V^2 + VE + V)$